 Donburi is a Japanese rice bowl dish.
 Hot steaming rice is place in the bowl topped with fish, meat, or vegetables.
 The flavorful meat and vegetable juices are absorbed into the rice making it all the more tasty.
 The toppings need not be fancy.
 In fact, a simple soft cooked egg drizzled with soy sauce makes a very tasty topping.

-Beef donburi also known as Gyudon is very popular in Japan.
+Beef donburi also known as Gyudon (Beef Bowl) is very popular in Japan.
 You can find this fast and inexpensive dish at chain stores across the country.
-The beef is typically cooked with onions, soy sauce, mirin, sake, and sugar giving it a sweet and salty flavor.
+The beef is typically cooked with onions, soy sauce, mirin, sake, dashi, and sugar giving it a mildly sweet flavor.
 Egg is commonly added.
 Beni shoga (pickled red ginger) and shichimi togarashi (seven flavor chili pepper) are good accompaniments.
-A bowl of miso soup completes the meal.
+A bowl of Miso Soup completes the meal.

-When I was a kid, Mom often made half boiled (soft cooked) eggs for breakfast.
+When I was a kid, Mom often made Half Boiled Eggs (soft cooked eggs) for breakfast.
 These were very soft eggs with runny whites and yolks.
 Fresh brown eggs were placed in a large enamel mug and boiling water poured over to cover the eggs.
-The lid was placed on the mug and the eggs sat in the hot water bath for 5 to 6 minutes.
+The lid was placed on the mug and the eggs sat in the hot water bath for 6 to 7 minutes.
 As soon as the timer went off, the water was drained and the eggs cracked into individual serving bowls.
 They were then seasoned with a little soy sauce and pepper and served immediately with toast.
 I remember eating this quite often until I eventually outgrew it.
-Please note that 5 to 6 minutes may be sufficient in the tropics but over here where it is much cooler, the eggs need to sit for 8 to 9 minutes.
+Please note that 6 to 7 minutes may be sufficient in the tropics but over here where it is much cooler, the eggs need to sit for 7 to 8 minutes.

 - 4 cups cooked short grain rice (preferably hot and steaming)